-For all multi-year grants (including both standard and continuing grants), the Principal Investigator must submit an annual project report to the cognizant Program Officer at least 90 days prior to the end of the current budget period.
+For all multi-year grants (including both standard and continuing grants), the Principal Investigator must submit an annual project report to the cognizant Program Officer no later than 90 days prior to the end of the current budget period.
 (Some programs or awards require submission of more frequent project reports).
-Within 90 days following expiration of a grant, the PI also is required to submit a final project report, and a project outcomes report for the general public.
+No later than 120 days following expiration of a grant, the PI also is required to submit a final project report, and a project outcomes report for the general public.

-Failure to provide the required annual or final project reports, or the project outcomes report, will delay NSF review and processing of any future funding increments as well as any pending proposals for all identified PIs and co-PIs on a given award.
-PIs should examine the formats of the required reports in advance to assure availability of required data.
+Failure to provide the required annual or final project reports, or the project outcomes report, will delay NSF review and processing of any future funding increments as well as any pending proposals for all identified Pls and co-Pls on a given award.
+Pls should examine the formats of the required reports in advance to assure availability of required data.